inetsys/utilitario/README.markdown

     // treat numbers as valid dates
     timestamps_as_date: true,

-    // self explanatory
+    // throw or return null ?
     throw_invalid_casts: false,

-    // cast.array should treat string as possible array? fill the split character if you think so...
+    // cast.array should treat string as a possible array?
+    // fill the split character if you think so...
     cast_string_to_array_split: false,

     // be extra caution with this, zero could be invalid in your app an also NaN